 - Educate patients, caregivers/families and health care professionals

 - Engage in innovative research to improve the lives of children with physical and mental health concerns.

 All referrals to the Department of Psychiatry must be made by a family physician or pediatrician and go through our centralized intake program, Mental Health Access Program or MHAP.

-Our intake team reviews all referrals and determines if our services are a fit for services offered in our department.
+Our intake team reviews all referrals and determines if our services are appropriate for the patient to be seen within our department or elsewhere.

 Please direct referrals to email@example.com

 Upon acceptance of a referral:

 - Families/caregivers will receive an electronic questionnaire through a secure email link which will need to be completed prior to an assessment being booked.